VysotskiVadim/VysotskiVadim.blog/_drafts/notes-from-tdd-by-example.markdown

 Confidence giving tests let up apply any insight as soon as it comes.

 Just make things work on the implementation stage.
-Don't waist your time on cleaning up the code.
+Don’t waste your time cleaning up the code.
-Duplication will help you find missing design elements later on refactoring stage.
+Duplication will help you find missing design elements later in the refactoring stage.

 The less code you need to write to get to a green bar, the safer you are.
 Don't write tests that make you write much code on the implementation stage.